core-wg/core-responses/draft-ietf-core-responses.md

 Introduction        {#intro}
 ============

-In CoAP as defined by RFC 7252, in general, a single response is sent to the client that posed a request.
+In CoAP as defined by {{-coap}}, in general, a single response is sent to the client that posed a request.
-That practice has been relaxed in RFC 7252 itself (and later {{?I-D.ietf-core-groupcomm-bis}}) for multicast requests, in {{-observe}} for multiple responses following an observation request, in {{?RFC7967}} for not sending a response at all, in {{?RFC9177}} for requesting a series of response blocks, as well as drafts such as {{?I-D.ietf-core-groupcomm-proxy}} and {{?I-D.ietf-core-observe-multicast-notifications}}.
+That practice has been relaxed:

+* in {{-coap}} itself (and later {{?I-D.ietf-core-groupcomm-bis}}) for multicast requests,
+* in {{-observe}} for multiple responses following an observation request,
+* in {{?RFC7967}} for not sending a response at all,
+* in {{?RFC9177}} for requesting a series of response blocks,
+* as well as in drafts such as {{?I-D.ietf-core-groupcomm-proxy}} and {{?I-D.ietf-core-observe-multicast-notifications}}.

 <!-- A server may want to send a response to -->
 <!-- a request that it did not receive, may want to multicast a response, -->
 <!-- or both. -->
-The present memo provides a general model for such responses, and describes two concrete forms using that model, embedded and configured responses.
+The present memo provides a general model for such responses, and describes two concrete forms using that model, with embedded or configured requests.
-It sets up an option for a client to enable additional responses, and an option that can be used to embed a request in a response.
+It sets up a CoAP option for a client to enable additional responses, and an option that can be used to embed a request in a response.
-Further work is needed on configured responses, which are discussed in {{configured}}.
+Further work is needed on responses for configured requests, which are discussed in {{configured}}.

 <!-- [^xxx] -->
 <!-- The descriptions in this specification are not intended as advocacy -->